Bathing Your Dog at home

 Health Reasons for Bathing Your Dog

 Bathing is very important to your dog’s comfort and health, which becomes an aspect of good hygiene.
-Bathing can be relaxing for your dog as it can soothe sensitive skin, it’s coat is free of mats, burrs and tangles and skin free of parasites such as fleas and ticks; it also allows you to look for lumps, bumps and injuries.
+Bathing can be relaxing for your dog as it can soothe sensitive skin, its coat is free of mats, burrs and tangles and skin free of parasites such as fleas and ticks; it also allows you to look for lumps, bumps and injuries.

 Emotional Side Effects